- Professor Roger Jeffery

 2018: Roger Jeffery: ‘War against disease without violence to clinical trial participants?’, pp. 222-246 in Violence-Nonviolence across Cultures, (ed.)
-Sudhir Chandra (Routledge, New Delhi).
+Sudhir Chandra (New Delhi: Routledge).

 2016: Roger Jeffery & Hugo Gorringe: ‘Institutionalising marginal actors in Uttar Pradesh and Tamil Nadu: Insights from Dalit electoral data'’ in From the Margins to the Mainstream (eds) Hugo Gorringe, Suryakant Waghmore & Roger Jeffery (New Delhi: Sage).

 2016: Hugo Gorringe, Suryakant Waghmore & Roger Jeffery, ‘Editorial Introduction’ in From the Margins to the Mainstream (eds) Hugo Gorringe, Suryakant Waghmore & Roger Jeffery (New Delhi: Sage).

 2014: Roger Jeffery: ‘The Transformation of India’s Health Systems, c.
 1980-c.
 2010,’ pp. 58-63 in 2013-2014: Rencontres scientifiques/scholarly activities, (ed.)
 Samuel Jubé (Nantes: Institut d’Etudes Avancées de Nantes).